-This problem also exists in the model car scene.
+This problem has already occurred in the model car scene.
 For an individual or a small group of persons, it would normally be too costly and expensive to completely rebuild a detailed model car as a fake and to sell it with profit.
 However, since rare variants of models - especially from Matchbox and Bburago - were sold at very high prices among collectors in the 1990s, some people made money by changing paint or decals of cheaper variants and offering them as alleged rare "originals" at overpriced rates.
 The value of a faked model is zero.

 In most cases, repainted older Bburago models can be easily discovered.
 Since Bburago sprayed their models with doors, bonnet and luggage hood closed, there is only little paint on the body surface covered by the opening parts.
 This effect is very hard to imitate when the model is resprayed.

 Experts often identify faked Matchbox Yesteryear models by manipulated rivets.
 Furthermore, some specialist retailers offer literature about Yesteryears that can be helpful in the evaluation of a rare model.

 Faked early Yesteryear boxes made with colour photocopiers can often be identified by the wrong cardboard (too solid and much too bright on the inside), and while the dark surfaces on the original boxes are dark violet, on faked boxes they are often black.